kyledewey/lowlang/README.md

 Structure creation, direct function calls, and indirect function calls cannot be distinguished purely syntactically, so these are a call-like.
 Address-of similarly can be data or a function.

+Can get the address of:
+- Variable
+- Function name
+- Field of a struct

 ```
 i is an integer
 id is an identifier